 The County categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.

-The County's governmental activities have the following recurring fair value measurements as of June 30, 2022:
+The County's governmental activities have the following recurring fair value measurements as of June 30, 2023:

-- Government bonds and asset backed securities of \$640,154 are determined by an independent pricing service using recently executed transactions, market price quotations, and pricing models that factor in, where applicable, interest rates, bond spreads, and volatility (Level 2 inputs).
+- The fair value of government securities of \$523,082 and certificates of deposit of \$1,787,116 is determined by an independent pricing service using recently executed transactions, market price quotations, and pricing models that factor in, where applicable, interest rates, bond spreads, and volatility (Level 2 inputs).